Eating Dog Meat in Asia

 More alarming is the fact that modern practices target not just wild dogs, but domesticated ones.
 These are often beloved pets, as they are more trusting and easier to get a hold of.
 John Dalley from the Soi Dog Foundation believes that 98% of the dogs sold for meat are domesticated.
 Some even wear identifying collars and understand and respond to commands.

 Dog Meat Dishes

-As further incentive for pet-snatching, dogs with a pedigree sell for a higher price than wild strays.
-In the markets of Vietnam the right animal can be worth $60.
+As a further incentive for pet-snatching, dogs with a pedigree sell for a higher price than wild strays.
+In the markets of Vietnam, the right animal can be worth $60.
 This means that in addition to wild Asianic dogs there are breeds such as golden retrievers and long-haired terriers stuffed in mafia owned cages.
 Some are even believed to be taken directly from people’s backyards.

 The practice wouldn’t exist without demand, and demand is on the rise.
 Over one million dogs are consumed every year in Vietnam.

 Members of the Soi Dog Foundation have received footage of abuse so graphic that those with access to it cannot broadcast it.
 They describe it as “literally hell on earth.”
 And it's done to some of the most loyal and trusting animals.

 In 2009, an investigation launched by the GlobalPost identified an area in Thailand, known as “Tae Rae,” as a dog trafficking headquarters.
 Investigators followed smugglers from this location to ports where they witnessed over 1,000 dogs packed in metal cages floating over the border with mafia assistance.
 Unfortunately, efforts to dismantle this network in 2011 only chased the culprits further underground.